 Of course, a reliable payment gateway is required as well.
 Still, if your app is an aggregator, the payment can go directly to the provider through the same API you used for fetching the data about the booking.

-Now when you know what stands behind each of the travel app features, it’s time to spell out the price of this solution.
+Now when you know what stands behind each of the travel app features, it’s time to spell out the price it takes to build a travel app.
 Let’s see how much a travel app MVP can cost.

-The first parameter that forms the app’s price is your team.
+The first parameter that forms the app’s price is your travel app development company.

 A recent report states that 71% of travel app users take their digital experience into account when deciding on a flight.
 To help the users enjoy booking any travel service through your app, design and development decisions should be made by professionals.

-How can you know whether a design and development team can be trusted with a travel app?
+How can you know whether a team can be trusted with travel app development for Android or iOS?
 Look for those who already have similar solutions in their portfolios.
 Check out websites like Clutch and GoodFirms to find a company.

 Money-wise, it is cost-effective to choose design and development teams from Eastern European countries, such as Ukraine.
 While the quality of their service is the same as the US and Western European-based providers (who charge $80-100/hour), the hourly rate is more budget-friendly.
 An experienced Ukrainian team will charge around $35-50/hour.

 So, suppose the hourly rate of the team you want to work with is $40/hour.
-But how many hours will the process actually take?
+But how to create a travel app, and how many hours will the process actually take?
 The short answer is “It depends, but at least 400-1000 hours for an MVP.”

 These hundreds of hours are divided between the design, development, and testing processes.
 Each of these stages includes a lot of work and details to take into account, from researching the market to testing the final app.
 If you’re interested, you can read more about what the design stage includes in this blog post.

-One important thing to remember is that this estimation is for a simple MVP project.
+One important thing to remember is that this estimation is for a project with MVP features.
 If you are wanting more complex features, like augmented reality for your travel guide, it will require additional hours.

 The table below will give you an idea of much time each stage takes: